Perpignan–Barcelona high-speed rail line: Selection and construction

+Testing and opening

-Test running started in November 2008, and the international section officially opened on 17 February 2009, but services were delayed until December 2010 because the station at Figueres was not finished.
+During November 2008, test running commenced; the international section was officially opened on 17 February 2009.
+However, the running of services were delayed until December 2010 because the station at Figueres was not finished.
 Services in the section started on 19 December 2010 with a TGV service from Paris via Perpignan to Figueres–Vilafant and regular freight traffic started on 21 December 2010.
 Eventually the 44.5 km international section was officially inaugurated on 27 January 2011.